 2. Improved feeding:

 During survey protein and mineral deficiency is observed in most of the animals in Phase l.
-To over cum the deficiency, a little amount of crude protein in the form of NPN and minerals supplements 50 gm.
+To overcome the deficiency, a little amount of crude protein in the form of NPN and minerals supplements 50 gm.
 25 gm Urea, 30 gm.
 Chalk, and 40 gm Common salt are provided per animal per day over the previous feeding (Phase - 1), Slight increase in DM, DCP and TDN intake will be also recorded from the individual farmer or by personal observation,

 3. Record of milk yield: